noahp/blinky-puck/README.md

 - check coin cell capacity...looks like LIR2032's are about 40mAh
 - might need some capacitance on Vbat to not brown out the cell... might be taking ~1C off it if the ws2812b goes full on

+## software

+`LED_STATE`:

+- white flashing
+- red flashing
+- white solid
+- off (system shut down)

+Use SPI DMA, GPIO interrupt, and 2 timers.

+### system startup

+1. initial button press shorts p-fet to enable power momentarily to micro + ws2812 VSS, micro boots and holds p-fet on until `LED_STATE` goes to off.

+### button control

+1. button press triggers GPIO interrupt (interrupt triggers on high + low)
+2. GPIO ISR, sample GPIO level, if button=pressed, start timer peripheral for debounce, otherwise clear and disable timer IRQ
+3. if debounce timer IRQ trips, advance `LED_STATE`. next timer ISR will select the correct mode (TODO or update immediately? need to stop interrupts and wait for SPI to finish and then update everything)

+### ws2812b control

+1. on system init set up SPI for DMA
+2. patterns should be defined in an arrary of structs defining ON/OFF periods and rgb values to write
+3. write ON rgb value and set timer for timeout on the ON period
+4. when timer ISR fires, write OFF rgb value and set timer for timeout on the OFF period
+5. when timer ISR fires, write ON rgb value and set timer for timeout on the ON period. repeat from 3.